top of page

 Refinancing and Consolidating Existing Debt

-Cross collateralization lets investors refinance their current debts.
-They can use more than one property as security for a new, bigger loan.
-This means they might get better terms and a lower interest rate.
+Cross-collateralization lets investors refinance current debts by using more than one property as security for a new, larger loan.
+This can lead to better terms and a lower interest rate.

 It also helps them to bring all their loans into one.
 This makes it easier to manage their money.